 Skip to main content

-In this module we will create a stateful workflow to create a ServiceNow Incident.
-Our Agent Loop will leverage this workflow as a tool to create ServiceNow incidents when processing an event.
+In this module we will create a stateful workflow to create a ServiceNow incident.
+Our Agent Loop will leverage this workflow as a tool when processing user requests.

 Create Stateful Workflow